hannahkendall04/ecem117-project/README.md

 This project aims to introduce a library that helps mitigate privacy vulnerabilities in systems that utilize the Model Context Protocol (MCP).

 ## Setup
+**IMPORTANT NOTE:** This repository has recently undergone some structural changes to increase clarity for our project submission, and thus the README is partially outdated.
+If you encounter issues, please let us know so we can guide yoe through the setup process!

 **Prerequisites**
 - Have Ollama installed on the machine on which you'd like to use the security package/library.
 Instructions on how to install Ollama can be found <a href="https://ollama.com/">here</a>.